Find answers to many of your questions here!

 Q. I just received my AP scores.
 How do I find out if I receive credit for classes?

-A. Cutoff scores for receiving AP credit are available from the Center for Teaching Excellence.
+A. Cutoff scores for receiving AP credit are available from the Center for Innovation in Teaching and Learning.

 Q. I just received my AP scores.
 What do I do if I need to change my schedule?